-Posada Culebra LLC is entering into contract to purchase the land, and the existing infrastructure with the permits.
+Posada Culebra LLC is entering into a contract to purchase the land and the existing infrastructure with the permits.
 The land is surveyed with paved roads, water, sewage, underground power-lines, and a cell tower.
-This in-place infrastructure and hotel permits provides intrinsic value and significantly de-risks the project which is already in an advanced stage of development with a short timeline to completion.
+This in-place infrastructure and hotel permits provide intrinsic value and significantly de-risks the project which is already in an advanced stage of development with a short timeline to completion.
 The development, once initiated, will be entitled to Puerto Rico Tourism Company tax credits of 30% of the total value of the project, including the land, for a total estimated outlay of $26 million.
 These tax credits are paid over three years and can be tokenized and traded at a small discount for cash to Puerto Rican companies seeking tax relief.

 The Culebra property is approximately 38 acres with eastern Caribbean views.
 The Puerto Rico Planning Board authorized: 1) a 30 room hotel on a 16,000 square meters plot, 2) 41 lots for residential-tourist villas, with two villas already built and, 3) 24 residential units for low income Culebra residents.
 The survey of lots shows the roads which are already in place and servising the two existing villas.

 As can be seen from the areal photograph, the property is on a hill with horseshoe shaped valley with easterly views to the Caribbean.
 The marina is planned to be at the head of bay a short walk from the property entrance.